 In the case of procurement contracts, something similar is at work.
 The commissioner of research and development seeks not only the deliverables that are specified but also what has been discovered or invented or gathered as the contractor goes about the work.
 Indeed, in contracts for the procurement of research services, the only deliverable that can be specified is the conduct of the research–everything else that matters arises in the course of what the investigators actually do.

-To get at this issues, Bayh-Dole defines a “funding agreement” and directs this definition to a “work” (activity, project) that receives at least partial funding from the federal government.
+To get at these issues, Bayh-Dole defines a “funding agreement” and directs this definition to a “work” (activity, project) that receives at least partial funding from the federal government.
 This is *way* different from the FPR’s approach.
-Bayh-Dole’s definition expands the “funding agreement” to include anyone that a federal contractor adds as a party to the funding agreement.
-Thus, people who receive no federal funding may, if they have agreed to be added as parties to a funding agreement, may make subject inventions, even though they personally do not have access to or use any federal funds.
+Bayh-Dole’s definition expands the “funding agreement” to include anyone that a federal contractor adds as a party to the funding agreement–for instance, by assignment of a subject invention.
+Thus, people who receive no federal funding, if they have agreed to be added as parties to a funding agreement, may make subject inventions, even though they personally do not have access to or use any federal funds.
 What matters is that the “work” of which their activity is a part receives federal support.

 The “performance of work under a funding agreement” therefore is much broader than “in the course of or under this contract.”
 The “work” under the funding agreement is the “experimental, developmental, or research work funded in whole or in part by the Federal Government.”
 Think about it this way.
 Establish a project–the “work.”
 Now ask if any part of the project has received federal research, experimental, or development funding.
 If so, any invention made in the project–when owned by a party to the funding agreement–is a subject invention.
 It does not matter whether the federal funds are directly accounted for in the making of any given invention–what matters is that the invention was made somewhere in the project and the project somewhere received federal research or development funding.
 See 37 CFR 401.1 for an awkward explanation that stumbles its way to this conclusion.